Fish Tank (film): Production

 Principal photography began 28 July 2008 over the course of six weeks, and was filmed in chronological order.
 Actors were unaware of their characters' trajectories through the film due to only being provided relevant sections of the script at a time.

-Location filming took place on the Mardyke Estate in Havering, in the town of Tilbury, and on the A13.
+Location filming took place on the now-partially demolished Mardyke Estate in Havering, in the town of Tilbury, and on the A13.

 Music

 Music features prominently in the film.
 The song Mia uses at her audition is "California Dreamin'", as covered by Bobby Womack (1968).
 Characters in the film dance to the song "Me & U" by Cassie and the video for Down 4 U by Ja Rule and Ashanti is shown on screen.
 Other songs include "Jah Rule (w/ Paul St. Hilaire)" by Rhythm & Sound (Album: W/The Artists), "Life's a Bitch" by Nas, "Just to Get a Rep" by Gang Starr, "Cool Down the Pace" by Gregory Isaacs, "Your House" by Steel Pulse, "Juice" by Eric B and Rakim, "Baby girl" by Wiley, "Show Me Love" (Stonebridge Club Mix) by Robin S, "Get Up Offa That Thing" by James Brown, "In The Fading Light" by New Device, and "Original Nuttah" by Shy FX & UK Apache.

 The film has no non-diegetic music; the entire soundtrack consists of songs and music played by characters within the narrative.